 - High-risk SMM defined as having 1 of the following 2 criteria1,2:

-- International Myeloma Working Group (IMWG) high risk per “20-2-20” criteria, defined as presence of any two of the following:
+- International Myeloma Working Group (IMWG) high risk per “20-2-20” criteria, defined as presence of any 2 of the following:

-- OR a IMWG total score of 9 using the following scoring system:
+- OR an IMWG total score of 9 using the following scoring system:

-- Evolving Monoclonal Protein (eMP) (≥10% increase in Monoclonal Protein/Immunoglobulin (Ig)) within the first 6 months (only if M-protein ≥3 g/dl) and/or ≥25% increase in M/Ig within the first 12 months, with a minimum required increase of 0.5 g/dl in M-protein and/or 500 mg/dl in Ig.
+- Evolving pattern: evolving Monoclonal Protein (eMP) (≥10% increase in monoclonal protein/immunoglobulin [Ig]) within the first 6 months (only if M-protein ≥3 g/dL) and/or ≥25% increase in M-protein/Ig within the first 12 months, with a minimum required increase of 0.5 g/dL in M-protein and/or 500 mg/dL in Ig.

-- Abnormal Plasma Cell immunophenotype (≥95% of BMPCs are clonal) and reduction of ≥1 uninvolved immunoglobulin isotype (only IgG; IgA and IgM will be considered).
+- Abnormal plasma cell immunophenotype (≥95% of BMPCs are clonal) and reduction of ≥1 uninvolved Ig isotype (only IgG; IgA and IgM will be considered).

-- Exclusion criteria: presence of SLIM-CRAB criteria for active multiple myeloma, diagnosed or treated for another malignancy within 2 years of enrollment, prior SMM directed therapy administered within 6 months of beginning treatment in study, stroke or seizure within 6 months, uncontrolled intercurrent illnesses including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements.1,2
+- Exclusion criteria: presence of SLiM-CRAB criteria for active multiple myeloma, diagnosed or treated for another malignancy within 2 years of enrollment, prior SMM directed therapy administered within 6 months of beginning treatment, stroke or seizure within 6 months, or uncontrolled intercurrent illnesses including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements.1,2

 - Primary endpoint: complete response rate (CRR).1,2

-- Key secondary endpoints: safety, progression free survival (PFS), minimal residual disease (MRD) negativity, overall response rate (ORR), overall survival.1,2
+- Key secondary endpoints: safety, progression free survival (PFS), minimal residual disease (MRD) negativity, ORR, overall survival.1,2

-- Safety run-in: safety was established by using a safety run-in method to enroll 6 patients directly into the TECVAYLI arm.1,2
+- SRI: safety was established by using a SRI method to enroll 6 patients directly into the TECVAYLI arm.1,2

 - The first 3 patients received a lower than recommended phase 2 dose (RP2D) of TECVAYLI 0.72 mg/kg weekly (cycle 1).